Jacob Aagaard

-Jacob Aagaard (born 31 July 1973) is a Danish-Scottish chess grandmaster and the 2007 British Chess Champion.
-He is Scotland's third-highest rated player as of July 2021, with an Elo rating of 2477.
-His peak rating was 2542.
-In 2004, he took second place in the Scottish Chess Championship.
+Jacob Aagaard (born 31 July 1973) is a Danish and Scottish chess grandmaster, the 2007 British Chess Champion, and chess author.

+Biography

+In 2004, Aagaard took second place in the Scottish Chess Championship.
 In 2005, he took first place in the Scottish Championship but was not a British citizen, so the title went to Craig Pritchett.
-In 2012 he won the title; the first time he played and was eligible to win it.
+In 2012, he won the title; the first time he played and was eligible to win it.
 He is also a chess author and co-owner of Quality Chess, a chess publishing house.

+Awards

 In 2011, Aagaard was awarded the title of FIDE Senior Trainer.

 In 2012, Aagaard won the Scottish Chess Championships with a score of 7/9.